2023 KIA Stinger

-Audiophiles can upgrade to the Harman/Kardon 15-speaker stereo system, and Kia also offers a number of other technological enhancements, such as wireless smartphone charging pads and navigation on the dashboard.
+Audiophiles can upgrade to the Harman/Kardon 15-speaker stereo system, and Kia also offers several other technological enhancements, such as wireless smartphone charging pads and navigation on the dashboard.

-This spring will present Stinger Scorpion Special Edition 2022 with unique 19-inch black rims, black fenders, black mirrors, rear spoilers (which for the first time are colored with the body), exhaust ends with glossy black paint, and carbon-fiber trim in the center console.
+This spring will present Stinger Scorpion Special Edition 2022 with unique 19-inch black rims, black fenders, black mirrors, rear spoilers (which are colored with the body), exhaust ends with glossy black paint, and carbon-fiber trim in the center console.

-Kia is targeting young buyers looking for fun cars that also offer added value with more standard features such as leather, and Stinger also differentiates itself from its new I-4.
+Kia targets young buyers looking for fun cars that offer added value with more standard features such as leather, and Stinger also differentiates itself from its new I-4.
 At least for now.
 We expect to see 2.5 liters go into the G70 eventually.

 2022 Kia Stinger GT Facelift

-As part of the facelift, Kia has replaced the 2.0-liter turbo with a 2.5-liter turbo as a base power plant in the United States.
+Kia has replaced the 2.0-liter turbo with a 2.5-liter turbo as a base power plant in the United States as part of the facelift.
 The range-topping option remains a 3.3-liter V6 with some strong slugs to take home the core, and it’s only slightly stronger than before on 368 horses rather than 365.